Make-Ahead Fresh Garlic-Infused Olive Oil (Minus the Botulism)

 Since conducting the 2014 study, the Idaho Extension Office has published a guide to making acidified garlic that is safe to infuse in oil.
 Turns out, it’s a stupid-simple process.

 To acidify garlic, simply make a 3% citric acid solution using 1 tablespoon (TABLEspoon, not teaspoon) of citric acid to 2 cups of warm water.
-This is enough to acidify about 2/3 cup of chopped/sliced garlic (~8 ounces).
+This is enough to acidify about 2/3 cup of chopped/sliced garlic ( about 8 ounces).
 You can easily scale the recipe as needed.

 Once the citric acid is completely dissolved in solution, pour it over your chopped/sliced (1/4″ or smaller) garlic.
 If needed, add a weight on top of the garlic to keep it submerged in the citric acid solution, beneath the water line.
 Set aside and allow garlic to acidify for about 24 hours.